priyanshibhargava2005/port-weather-navigator/README.md

     npm install # or yarn install / pnpm install npm run dev
     ```
-    The frontend development server will typically start on `http://localhost:5173` (or another port indicated by Vite) and will proxy API requests to the backend.
+    The frontend development server will typically start on `http://localhost:5173` and will proxy API requests to the backend.

 ## Technologies Used